DanielTheFletch/portfolio/_posts/2023-12-18-launch-day-post.md

 ---
-title: Introducing Daniel's Online Portfolio Website
+title: Introducing Daniel Fletcher's Online Portfolio
-slug: introducing-daniels-online-portfolio-website
+slug: introducing-daniel-fletchers-online-portfolio
 ---

 Hello, World!
-And welcome to my online portfolio website!
+And welcome to my hand-crafted portfolio website!

 After attaining my computer science degree last December, I started working on all sorts of projects in the pursuit of learning new skills.
 That said, I did not take the time to